-The Board periodically reviews the appropriateness of the size of the Board and reserves the right to increase or decrease the number of director seats on the Board in accordance with our Articles of Association.
-In September 2019, following the resignation from the Board of Dr. Floyd Bloom, our longest-standing director and one of the founders of the Company, the Board took action to increase its size from nine directors to ten directors and appointed Mr. Wilson and Dr. Gaynor to fill the newly created vacancies on the Board.
+In accordance with our Articles of Association, the Board reviews the appropriateness of the size of the Board from time to time and increases or decreases the number of director seats on the Board as it deems appropriate.
+In December 2020, the Board increased the size of the Board to 12 directors, and appointed Mr. Daglio and Mr. McKeon to fill the newly created vacancies on the Board.

-In accordance with our Articles of Association, the Board is divided into three classes of directors, with each class serving a staggered threeyear term.
-At each annual general meeting of shareholders, the successors to directors whose terms then expire will be elected to serve three-year terms.
+In accordance with our Articles of Association, our Board is currently divided into three classes of directors, with each class elected to serve staggered three-year terms until their successors are duly elected and qualified, or until their earlier death, resignation, or removal.
 A director elected by the Board to fill a vacancy in a class will serve for the remainder of the full term of that class and until the director's successor is elected and qualified, or, if sooner, until his or her death, resignation, retirement, disqualification or removal.

 Per our Articles of Association, if the number of directors on our Board is changed, any increase or decrease shall be apportioned among the classes so as to maintain the number of directors in each class as nearly equal as possible.
-Accordingly, Mr. Wilson was appointed as the third member of Class I to fill the vacancy created in such class by Dr. Bloom's resignation, and Dr. Gaynor was added as a fourth member of Class III.
+Mr. Breyer and Mr. Mitchell will retire from Class II and Class III of the Board, respectively, at the close of the Annual Meeting.
+Mr. Daglio and Mr. McKeon were added to Class I and Class II of the Board, respectively.
+As such, our director nominees and continuing directors are currently divided among the three classes as follows: